laravel/vapor-docs/1.0/introduction.md

 To create the AWS access key and secret required by Vapor to manage resources on your AWS account, you will need to create a new IAM user within AWS.
 To create a new IAM user, navigate to the IAM service on your AWS dashboard.
 Once you are in the IAM dashboard, you may select "Users" from the left-side navigation panel.

-Next, click the "Add user" button and choose a user name.
-When selecting an "Access type", select "Programmatic access".
-This instructs AWS IAM to issue a access key ID and secret access key for the IAM user.
-Then, click "Next".
+Next, click the "Add users" button and choose a user name before clicking "Next".

 #### Permissions